aaronsaray/aaronsaray.com/_posts/2016-04-25-cc9-trust-but-verify.markdown

 tags:
 - php
 ---
-> This entry is republished from the original columns included years ago in the [PHP Architect](http://phparch.com) magazine.
-I really recommend purchasing the magazine to get timely articles, columns and PHP news.

-### Episode 9: Trust, But Verify

 "Trust falls" are a team-building activity that some of my friends have had to endure.
 I've been threatened with this exercise a few times.
 But, I've never had to do it.
 Luckily, I've been able to convince my team members I will participate without having to test their bicep and shoulder strength.
 Or, perhaps I'm just not trusting enough.
 (I once worked at a place that had a few employees that were really good friends and would force-trust-fall on each other.
 When a group of colleagues were walking in a row, one would just throw himself backwards into the person behind him surprising them and shouting "trust fall!"
 This was the only "trust fall" that I was forced to participate in.)

+### Episode 9: Trust, But Verify

 If my team from work reads this, they're going to be dumbfounded.
 "We thought Aaron trusted us!?"
 Let me be clear, I do trust people.
 I just don't trust programmers!
 Ok, I'm kidding a bit here.
 What I mean to say is that, as a Confident Coder, you should never blindly trust code and data.
 Let me illustrate this with some examples.